Endless Travel Plans

 Ages 4-6: 7.5/10 - Fun But Limited

-Ages 7-12: 9.5/10 - THE SWEET SPOT
+Ages 7-12: 9.5/10 - The Sweet Spot

-"Kids ages 8 and 11 were PERFECT for Hawaii.
+"Kids ages 8 and 11 were perfect for Hawaii.
 Hiked to waterfalls, snorkeled with turtles, explored lava tubes.
 Every day was a new adventure.
 Best family trip we've ever done."

 Ages 13-17: 9/10 - Excellent for Teens